 Due to jurisdictional issues and the remote nature of many reservations, the FBI is the primary law enforcement entity in Indian Country.
 The Bureau of Indian Affairs has a limited number of investigators, and they are not present on every reservation.
-Additionally, tribal authorities can generally only prosecute misdemeanor violations involving Indian subjects, and state/local law enforcement does not have jurisdiction within the boundaries of the reservation, with the exception of Public Law 280 states and tribes.
-In FY 2016, FBI efforts led to 855 Indian Country arrests and 674 Indian Country convictions.
+Additionally, tribal authorities can generally only prosecute misdemeanor violations involving Indian subjects, and state/local law enforcement does not have jurisdiction within the boundaries of the reservation, with the exception of Public Law 280 states1 and tribes.

-Transportation Crimes: Personal and property crimes continue to be a concern within Special Jurisdiction Crimes areas such as within federal penal institutions, on other federal government properties, and in special jurisdictional areas, such as on the high seas.
+Transportation Crimes: Personal and property crimes continue to be a concern within Special Jurisdiction Crimes areas such as within federal penal institutions, on other Federal government properties, and in special jurisdictional areas, such as on the high seas.